dive4pyro/2D-Fermionic-MBL/README.md

+./PytorchTest/mps.py is a quick demonstration of how PyTorch works, using finding the ground state of the Ising model as an example.

 Here is an unfinished version of the 2D fermionic MBL code.
 (for spinless fermions on an arbitrarily sized PBC lattice)